 COURSE NUMBER COURSE NAME LENGTH

-(MASL D141089) Advanced Helicopter Crew Chief 7 weeks
+(MASL D141089) L3AAR1410890SRA Advanced Helicopter Crew Chief 7 Weeks

-L3AAR1410890SRA
+STUDENT LOAD - MIN: 4 / MAX: 8

-1. Course Description: This course is designed for experienced helicopter maintainers looking to gain knowledge on the UH-1H/Bell 205, and UH-1N/Bell 212 helicopters.
+This course is designed for experienced helicopter maintainers looking to gain knowledge on the UH-1H/Bell 205, and UH-1N/Bell 212 helicopters.
 Students will receive familiarization of U.S. Air Force ground safety practices as well as receive training on landing gear, hydraulic, fuel, electrical, flight controls and drive train systems.
 This course includes the T53-L-13B, T400 (PT6) Twin Pack and operation as it applies to the specific helicopter airframe.
 Students will accomplish engine to transmission alignment, rig flight and engine controls, UH-1 main rotor hub disassembly/ reassembly.
 This course also includes an introduction to vibrations analysis with hands-on use of the Chadwick 8500 and Vibrex 2000 vibration analyzers.
 Last, an introduction to weight and balance will be accomplished with the result of weighing a helicopter and determining its center of gravity.